South West Biosciences Doctoral Training Partnership (BBSRC)Find a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 In the first year, we provide a broad awareness of the fundamental research approaches in life sciences and how they could be applied to real-life situations through taught units and rotation projects.
-You will complete:
+You will complete three co-localised taught units and two rotation projects.

 You will need to successfully complete the first year to be able to progress into your second year of studies.
 An MRes exit route is available at the end of year one should this be required.